chaeyy6/SBCA_ClinicManagementSystem/README.md

 ## Project Overview
 The SBCA Clinic Management System is a web-based application for managing **student health records and vaccinations** at San Beda College Alabang (SBCA).
 This project was developed as an academic requirement to improve school clinic processes and streamline record management.
+**Note:** This project was used for academic purposes only and does **not contain any real student data**.
+No privacy was invaded.

 ## Objectives
 - Digitize student health records for easier access and tracking.